 To highlight our commitment to transparency in government, the Executive Office of Public Safety and Security (EOPSS) and many EOPSS agencies have launched a new web based tool for outreach, education and information.
 These tools are not intended to replace the channels currently in place for press and constituent communication.
-Press inquiries should be directed to Terrel Harris at email@example.com or (617) 727-7775 and questions or complaints regarding agency services please should be directed to EOPSinfo@state.ma.us.
+Press inquiries should be directed to Felix Browne at firstname.lastname@example.org or (617) 727-7775 and questions or complaints regarding agency services please should be directed to EOPSinfo@state.ma.us.
 Rather, these tools are meant to augment our ability to educate, empower, and inform the residents of Massachusetts.

 The information below pertains only to this website: